NL-AE/Uni-Chemical-Plant-Code/README.md

 Code for two-way I2C communication between two Arduino nanos.
 One drives the 2.4” TFT LCD display and the other controls all of da pins.

-Fresh interface in (hopefully) correct P&ID drawing fashion
+Fresh interface in a simplified P&ID (Piping and instrumentation diagram)
 ![Interface](https://github.com/NL-AE/Uni-Chemical-Plant-Code/blob/master/Interface.jpg)

 Shiny schematic